Ig-Saad/bmad-test-repo-003/docs/poc-brief.md

 **SDLC IDE over Web - POC Implementation:** The proof-of-concept demonstrates a web-based IDE that brings BMad v6's complete methodology to non-technical stakeholders through familiar interfaces while maintaining full integration with existing BMad v6 IDE workflows.
 The POC validates the core concept through a functional demonstration of the complete SDLC workflow from project ideation through planning phases.

+**Meta-Development Validation:** The POC web UI will be generated using the BMad framework itself, providing concrete validation of the framework's capability to handle complex web application development while demonstrating methodology consistency.

 **Core POC Components:**

 **1. Intelligent Agent Orchestration Engine:** Web-based implementation of BMad v6's context-aware agent selection, presenting only relevant agents (Analyst, PM, Architect, UX Expert, etc.) based on project context rather than overwhelming users with all 12 agents simultaneously.